-Rhode Island allows net metering for systems up to five megawatts (MW) in capacity that are designed to generate up to 100% of the electricity that a home or other facility uses.
+Rhode Island allows net metering for systems up to ten megawatts (MW) in capacity that are designed to generate up to 100% of the electricity that a home or other facility uses.
 The net metered systems size must be sized to produce no more than an average of previous or forecasted three years of annual consumption of the energy at the account.
 Systems that generate electricity using solar energy, wind energy, ocean-thermal energy, geothermal energy, small hydropower, biogas from anaerobic digestion, or fuel cells using any of these energy sources are eligible.
 All customers of electric distribution companies including public entities of the state are eligible.
 The aggregate amount of net-metered systems in Block Island Power Company and Pascoag Utility District is capped at 3% of the peak load for each utility district.
 In 2014, the aggregate cap for net metering for National Grid was eliminated.
 Net metered systems may be owned by the customer or by a third party.

 Net Excess Generation: